stevenjohnstone/stevenjohnstone.github.io/content/posts/four-of-a-kind.md

 David S Maynard says the first two questions are easy and he's right.
 If you draw 40 or more cards from the deck and try to arrange them in 13 "buckets" by rank, then at least one bucket will have at least four cards.
 If you draw 39 cards, then the buckets can be filled with three cards each (three-of-a-kinds) without resulting in a four-of-a-kind.
 Therefore, to guarantee that you get a four-of-a-kind, draw 40 cards.

-Note that the solution is independent of construction of the deck of cards (so long as it has at least 40 cards).
+Note that the solution is independent of the construction of the deck of cards (so long as it has at least 40 cards).
 In particular, the solution applies to drawing from a single deck or a double deck.

 ## Third Question